 My hubby is a chocolate chip cookie connoisseur, and these soft and chewy Chocolate Chip Cookies with Pudding met his high standards.
 Soft, chewy with an extra boost of vanilla from the pudding, they’re easy to make and definitely easy to eat!

-Soft Chocolate Chip Cookies with Pudding
+Chocolate Chip Cookies with Vanilla Pudding

-Well, the batter passed the tasting ultimate test…my batch may have been a few cookies short due to some quality control by the baker (not naming names here).
+Well, the batter passed the tasting ultimate test.
+My batch may have been a few cookies short due to some quality control by the baker (not naming names here).
 Darn the temptation of raw cookie dough!

 Then Nick sampled a couple of these soft chocolate chip cookies when he got home from work.
 Thumbs up from the youngest.
 Both Bill and Katie concurred.
 Katie loved that they were soft.
-She warms up day-old cookies in the microwave to refresh them, and these didn’t necessarily need this step unless you like a bit of gooey chocolate in yours.
+She warms up day-old cookies in the microwave to refresh them, and these don’t necessarily need this step unless you like a bit of gooey chocolate in yours.

 On day two they were still soft and the hubby continued to gush on about these chocolate chip pudding cookies as he added a few to his sack lunch.
 I was hesitant to use a package mix, but there was no residual artificial flavor.
 I think adding a good amount of real vanilla extract is key.

-How to Make Pudding Cookies
+How to Make Soft Chocolate Chip Cookies

 - Make sure to purchase a small box of instant vanilla pudding.
 Buy instant, not cook and serve pudding mix.